fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

-We can verify in the browser that the backend works for displaying all of the documents:
+Let's start the backend with the command <code>node --watch index.js yourpassword</code> so we can verify in the browser that the backend correctly displays all notes saved to the database:

 ![api/notes in browser shows notes in JSON](../../images/3/44ea.png)

 The application works almost perfectly.
 The frontend assumes that every object has a unique id in the <i>id</i> field.
 We also don't want to return the mongo versioning field <i>\_\_v</i> to the frontend.

 One way to format the objects returned by Mongoose is to [modify](https://stackoverflow.com/questions/7034848/mongodb-output-id-instead-of-id) the _toJSON_ method of the schema, which is used on all instances of the models produced with that schema.

-To modify the method we need to change the configurable options of the schema, options can be changed using the set method of the schema, see here for more info on this method: https://mongoosejs.com/docs/guide.html#options.
-See <https://mongoosejs.com/docs/guide.html#toJSON> and <https://mongoosejs.com/docs/api.html#document_Document-toObject> for more info on the _toJSON_ option.

-see <https://mongoosejs.com/docs/api/document.html#transform> for more info on the _transform_ function.
+Modification can be done as follows:

 ```js
 noteSchema.set('toJSON', {